barnardb/devaut/README.md

 usage: `checkrepo`

-`checkrepo` is a tool for staying on top of changes in a repository, bu showing the diff of each new commit in turn.
+`checkrepo` is a tool for staying on top of changes in a repository, by showing the diff of each new commit in turn.

 The last reviewed commit is tagged as "reviewed".

 NOTE: The projects I mainly work on tend to avoid branching and merging as much as possible.
 As a result, I have made no effort to make this script robust in the face of merge commits.

 ### `eachrepo`